 A. He fulfilled His duty as a Son.
 Do you see the selflessness, the affection of Jesus?
 In His hour of greatest need, He thought of others, of their needs.
 In this case, the needs of His mother.
 Mary's heart was breaking.
 So He ministers to her by giving her a special message...

-"Dear woman, here is vour son."
+"Dear woman, here is your son."

-When Jesus spoke, He fulfilled His duty as a son.
-The fifth commandment stated, "Honor your father and your mother (Exod.
-20:12)."
-True, Jesus was a grown adult.
+Again, the fifth commandment states, "Honor your father and your mother (Exodus 20:12)."
+Granted, Jesus is now a grown adult.
 A grown adult is no longer under the authority of his parents.
 But the obligation to "honor" is lifelong.

-Remember, there were no social security checks in those days.
+And so He honors her, providing for her care.

 Apparently, Joseph had already died.
-Mary was a widow nearly fifty years of age.
-Who would care for her?
+Mary is a widow nearly fifty years of age.
+Who will care for her?
 She's in a vulnerable predicament.
+And there will not be any social security checks coming in the mail.

-Just think of what Mary had already been through.
-She had endured the public accusation of having an "illegimate" child and lived with that stigma all her life.
-She had grieved the loss of her husband.
-And now her firstborn was dying the most shameful death the first century Romans could devise.
+Life has not been easy for Mary.
+She has endured public disdain for having an "illegimate" child all her life.
+She has grieved the loss of her husband.
+And now her firstborn is dying the most shameful death the first century Romans could devise.

-Yet in her moment of great need, Jesus demonstrates His infinite care for her.
+Yet in her moment of great need, Jesus demonstrates His unfailing love for her.
 He speaks to her, and in so doing honors her, as God's law commands a son to do.
 He's making sure she will be cared for once He is gone.